lume/lume/README.md

 - user input for mouse and touch along with gestures like pinch, scale, and rotate
 - a stream-based architecture for coordinating animations

-Importantly, SamsaraJS doesn't have any opinions about content, only presentation.
+SamsaraJS is opinionated about presentation, but has no opinions about content.
 It moves rectangles around the screen — what you do inside them is up to you.
-There is no support for routing, server syncing, templating or data-binding.
-There are many other frameworks for these needs, and Samsara is designed to be friends with them.
+There is no support for routing, server syncing, templating, data-binding, etc. There are many other frameworks for those needs, and Samsara is designed to be friends with them.

-### Getting Started
+## Getting Started

 | Resources      |               |
 | -------------- | ------------- |